hamzabud/evoforest/README.md

 ## Overview

 EvoForest is a simulation tool designed to facilitate experiments and analysis in the context of evolutionary algorithms and forest modeling.
-This repository contains all necessary scripts, datasets, and visualization outputs to support the experiments presented in the associated research paper.
+This repository contains all necessary scripts, datasets, and visualization outputs to support the experiments presented in the associated thesis.

 ## Repository Structure